 Either she loves me or she doesn’t.
 How can she say she loves him and also me, in the same breath?
 As soon as those words left her lips, things were falling apart around me, my world was crumbling, and I missed my stop.

-When I fell in love with Monica a year ago, we were both married and both our marriages had reached a plateau.
-It’s like we were both in a dead-end relationship with other people.
+When I fell in love with Monica a year ago, we were both married to different people and our marriages had reached a plateau.
+It’s like we were both in dead-end relationships.
 We found each other in a group of common friends, found common interests, and when she pointed out that the white balance was off in my nature photography, I started considering her as a guru.
 And then came the lenses and our trips to various jungles together.
 We were sharing a lot more than our lives…and then this happened.

 I was left utterly confused